 Students who enroll in district-sponsored virtual courses or MOCAP courses through the district are expected to actively participate in those courses with the goal of completing the course.
-If a student does not actively participate in a course or is not progressing in the course, the district may remove the student from the virtual course and refuse to enroll the student in virtual courses in the future.
+If a student does not actively participate in a course or is not progressing in the course, the district may remove the student from the virtual course and consider the student's performance when making decisions regarding future virtual course enrollments.